Urban Outdoor Propagation Measurements and Channel Models at 6.75 GHz FR1(C) and 16.95 GHz FR3 Upper Mid-Band Spectrum for 5G and 6G: Spatio-temporal Statistics

 \subsection{Delay Spread Measurement Results}

 The RMS DS quantifies the temporal dispersion of multipath components in a wideband channel.
-The RMS DS was evaluated using a power threshold of 25 dB below the PDP maxima or 5 dB above the noise floor.
-Table \ref{tab:RMS_DS} presents the RMS DS characteristics from 6.75 GHz to 142 GHz for both LOS and NLOS conditions, comparing results with 3GPP models and higher frequency results.
+The RMS DS was evaluated using a power threshold of 25 dB below the PDP maxima or 5 dB above the noise floor \cite{Ying2025tcom}.
+Table \ref{tab:RMS_DS} presents the RMS DS characteristics from 6.75 GHz to 142 GHz for both LOS and NLOS conditions, comparing results with existing 3GPP models and higher frequency results.
 For directional measurements at 6.75 GHz, the mean RMS DS is 27 ns in LOS and 35.9 ns in NLOS.
-At 16.95 GHz, these values are 28.1 ns and 31.7 ns, respectively.
+At 16.95 GHz, RMS DS values are 28.1 ns and 31.7 ns, respectively.
 The omnidirectional RMS DS, synthesized from directional PDPs \cite{Sun2015gc}, shows higher values: 63.5 ns (LOS) and 74.1 ns (NLOS) at 6.75 GHz, and 46.5 ns (LOS) and 65.8 ns (NLOS) at 16.95 GHz.

-Comparing across frequencies, a clear decreasing trend in RMS DS is observed as frequency increases, evident in both directional and omnidirectional measurements for LOS and NLOS scenarios.
+A clear decreasing trend in RMS DS is observed as frequency increases, evident in both directional and omnidirectional measurements for LOS and NLOS scenarios.
 This trend suggests reduced multipath dispersion at higher frequencies, consistent with findings at mmWave frequencies \cite{Xing2021_Inicl,Shakya2024TAP}.
-The mean values are evaluated in log-scale and the expectations are calculated assuming underlying log-normal distribution for a direct comparison with 3GPP.
-Our measurements at 6.75 GHz and 16.95 GHz generally show slightly higher RMS DS values compared to the 3GPP models in LOS scenarios, while the measured NLOS RMS DS is lower compared to 3GPP model results.
+The mean values are evaluated in log-scale and the expectations are calculated assuming underlying log-normal distribution for direct comparison with 3GPP.
+Our measurements at 6.75 GHz and 16.95 GHz show slightly higher RMS DS values compared to the 3GPP models in LOS scenarios (62.8 ns NYU measured vs. 52.7 ns 3GPP predicted at 6.75 GHz), while measured NLOS RMS DS is lower compared to the 3GPP model results (75.6 ns NYU measured vs. 111.1 ns 3GPP predicted at 6.75 GHz).
+The 3GPP model assumes generalized UMi environments with statistically averaged scattering density~\cite{3GPPTR38901}.
+However, the measured outdoor urban environment in MetroTech Commons open-square in Brooklyn featured fewer dynamic scatterers in NLOS paths (e.g., sparse foliage, and open plazas) compared to the dense urban scenarios modeled by 3GPP.
+This reduced scattering leads to fewer resolvable MPCs, resulting in lower NLOS RMS DS measurements.
+Conversely, in LOS conditions, the reflective far-spaced building surfaces surrounding open square environment (Fig. \ref{fig:ODMap}) introduces additional late arriving MPCs with several tens of nanoseconds delay, resulting in a measured RMS DS greater than 3GPP models (Table \ref{tab:RMS_DS}).